kcrary/istari/docs/tactics.md

   - `autoWith /[lemma name] ... [lemma name]/`

     As `auto` but also backchains using the indicated lemmas.
+If a "lemma" is a datatype, it backchains with all the datatype's constructors.

   - `nautoWith [n] /[lemma name] ... [lemma name]/`